ClaretWheel1481/EasyWeather/README.md

 # Zephyr

 A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API and the search functionality is provided by the OpenStreetMap API.
+> **Note**
+>
+> This project is only for learning and communication use, please do not use for commercial purposes.
+And each API has a certain dosage limit, please do not abuse.
 ---
 ## Features
 - Real-time weather query for multiple cities
 - City management: add, delete, set default
 - 7-day weather forecast
+- Weather warnings
 - Dynamic weather icons and backgrounds
 - Theme settings with dynamic color support
 - Temperature unit switch (°C/°F)